 Proposing a minor:

-* Any group of a minimum of two faculty members from at least two Colleges/School/Centers can make a recommendation to the respective program/College/School.
+* Any faculty member or group of faculty members can make a recommendation to their program/College/School.

-* Recommendations for minors must be vetted through an academic program and then College/School and then submitted by the Dean to the Curriculum Committee.
+* Once a minor is recommended, a committee shall be formed which includes the faculty member(s) who initially recommended the minor and at least one additional faculty member, and preferably at least one faculty member from another program.
+The committee shall develop a proposal.
+Proposals for minors must be vetted through an academic program and then the College/School and then submitted by the Dean to the Curriculum Committee.

-* Recommendations must be accompanied by a brief description, goals and student learning outcomes, curriculum map, budget, need, and context for the minor at AUA and Armenia
+* Recommendations must be accompanied by a brief description, goals and student learning outcomes, curriculum map, budget, need, and context for the minor at AUA and in Armenia

-* Minors must be approved by the Curriculum Committee, and the Administration (for budget, as needed) before being advertised or offered.
+* Minors must be approved by the Curriculum Committee, and the Administration (for budget, operational requirements, alignment with the University’s Mission, etc., as needed) before being advertised or offered.

 The following general criteria will be utilized for approving new minors